-Your grade will be based on weekly Problem Sets (50%) and a Final Project (50%) on a topic of your choice that must involve Numerical Calculations.
+Your grade will be based on weekly Problem Sets (50%), a Paper Presentation (10%) and a Final Project (40%) on a topic of your choice that must involve Numerical Calculations.
 Some rules:

-- Each Problem Set must be turned in on the due date by midnight.
+- The Problem Set must be returned by e-mail on the due date by the end of the day.
 No excuse will be accepted for returning homework late.
-Late homework will be accepted but will have 1.0 point discounted for each late day, up to a maximum of 3 days, after which the homework will not be accepted.
-If you return your solutions on the due date, but after class time, you must send it to me by e-mail (either a LaTeX generated or a scanned pdf); failing to do so will count as one day late. - We will not have make-up Problem Set ("substitutiva").
+Late homework will be accepted but will have 1.0 point discounted for each late day, up to a maximum of 3 days, after which the homework will not be accepted. - We will not have make-up Problem Set ("substitutiva").
 Instead, from all Problem Set grades, the lowest grade will be disregarded when computing your average grade.
 So in principle you may choose not to return one Problem Set, with no effect on your final grade.

-- Most problems will require numerical calculations in a programming language of your choice. - You must print the codes that you wrote for the numerical calculations and attach them at the end of your Problem Set Solution. - If you write your Problem Set Solutions in English, you get an extra 0.5 point in each set. - If you type your Problem Set in LaTeX you get an extra 0.5 point in each set. - You may discuss the Problem Set with other people, but make sure you write your own numerical programs, and that you understand and write your own solution to each problem.
-Simply copying someone else's work will be regarded as very dishonest. - The Final Project will consist of a Final Paper you must hand in on a specified date. - The Final Paper must be written in LaTeX.
+- Most problems will require numerical calculations in a programming language of your choice. - If you write your Problem Set Solutions in English, you get an extra 0.5 point in each set. - If you type your Problem Set in LaTeX you get an extra 0.5 point in each set. - You may discuss the Problem Set with other people, but make sure you write your own numerical programs, and that you understand and write your own solution to each problem.
+Simply copying someone else's work will be regarded as very dishonest. - For the Paper Presentation, you will choose a paper, preferably related to your Final Project and make a 30 minute presentation of it in class.
+This presentation will happen some weaks before the Final Project presentation. - The Final Project will consist of a Final Paper you must hand in on a specified date, along with a 20 minute Final Presentation you must give at the end of the semester. - The Final Paper must be written in LaTeX.
 If you write the paper in English you may get up to 0.5 extra point (depending on your proficiency). - You may discuss your Final Project with other people that have similar topics, but again make sure you write yourself every word in your Final Paper.